 Phytophthora dieback

-Phytophthora dieback or Phytophthora cinnamomi, as it is scientifically known, is an introduced pathogen that attacks the roots of susceptible plants.
+Phytophthora dieback is dieback in native vegetation caused by the introduced pathogen Phytophthora cinnamomi.
+This pathogen attacks the roots of susceptible plants causing loss of condition and death.
 In some native plant communities, epidemic disease can develop, causing the death of a large number of plants.

 In Tasmania, the vegetation types most affected are heathland, moorlands, dry sclerophyll forest and scrub.